Addax: Distribution and habitat

-The addax inhabits arid regions, semideserts and sandy and stony deserts.
+The addax inhabits arid regions, semideserts, and sandy and stony deserts.
 It can live in extremely arid areas, with less than 100 mm annual rainfall.
 It also inhabits deserts with tussock grasses (Stipagrostis species) and succulent thorn scrub Cornulaca.
-Formerly, the addax was widespread in the Sahelo-Saharan region of Africa, west of the Nile Valley and all countries sharing the Sahara Desert; but today the only known self-sustaining population is present in the Termit Massif Reserve in Niger.
-However, there are reports of sightings from the eastern Air Mountains in Niger and Bodélé in Chad.
-Rare nomads may be seen in northern Niger, southern Algeria and Libya; and the addax is rumoured to be present along the Mali/Mauritania border, though there have been no confirmed sightings.
-The addax was once abundant in North Africa, native to Chad, Mauritania and Niger.
-It is extinct in Algeria, Egypt, Libya, Sudan and the Western Sahara.
+Formerly, the addax was widespread in the Sahelo-Saharan region of Africa, west of the Nile Valley, and all countries sharing the Sahara, but today the only known self-sustaining population is present in the Termit Massif Reserve in Niger.
+Reports of sightings have been made from the eastern Air Mountains in Niger and Bodélé in Chad.
+Rare nomads may be seen in northern Niger, southern Algeria, and Libya; it is rumoured to be present along the Mali/Mauritania border, though no sightings have been confirmed.
+The addax was once abundant in North Africa, native to Chad, Mauritania, and Niger.
+It is extinct in Algeria, Egypt, Libya, Sudan, and the Western Sahara.
 It has been reintroduced into Morocco and Tunisia.

 Behavior and ecology

 Addax herds contain both males and females, and have from five to 20 members.
-They will generally stay in one place and only wander widely in search of food.
+They generally stay in one place and only wander widely in search of food.
 The herd is usually formed around one dominant male.
-In captivity, males show signs of territoriality and mate guarding while captive females establish dominance hierarchies, with oldest females holding highest rank Herds are more likely to be found along the northern edge of the tropical rain system during the summer and move north as winter falls.
-They are able to track rainfall and will head for these areas where vegetation is more plentiful.
+In captivity, males show signs of territoriality and mate guarding, while captive females establish dominance hierarchies, with the oldest females holding highest rank.
+Herds are more likely to be found along the northern edge of the tropical rain system during the summer and move north as winter falls.
+They are able to track rainfall and head for these areas where vegetation is more plentiful.
 Males are territorial and guard females, while the females establish their own dominance hierarchies.

-Due to its slow movements, the addax is an easy target for predators such as humans, lions, leopards, cheetahs and African wild dogs.
-Caracals, servals and hyenas attack calves.
+Due to its slow movements, the addax is an easy target for predators, such as humans, lions, leopards, cheetahs, and African wild dogs.
+Caracals, servals, and hyenas attack calves.
 The addax is normally not aggressive, though individuals may charge if they are disturbed.